THE VOLGA GERMANS IN PORTLAND

 The 1880 U.S. Census shows the Yost family living in

 Lynn Township in Clay County, Nebraska.
-A daughter, Emma, who was born about 1875 in Russia and a son, John was born on January 23, 1877 in Ohio, and a daughter, Christina, was born in November 1879 in Nebraska.
-The 1900 U.S. Census states that Ludwig and Emma were married in 1879, which raises the question of whether Emma was previously married, and if so, who is the father of her daughter, Emma, and son John.
+A daughter, Emma, born about 1875 in Russia, a son, John, born on January 23, 1877, in Ohio, and a daughter, Christina, born in November 1879 in Nebraska.
+The 1900 U.S. Census states that Ludwig and Emma were married in 1879, which raises the question of whether Emma was previously married and, if so, who the father of her daughter, Emma, and son, John, is.

-Ludwig and Emma became parents to a son, Wilhelm (William), who was born on February 11, 1881 in Hastings, Nebraska.
+Ludwig and Emma became parents to a son, Wilhelm (William), born on February 11, 1881, in Hastings, Nebraska.

-By 1882, the Yost's were among the first Volga German families to settle in in Albina, Oregon.
-A daughter Katharina (Kate) was born there on February 12, 1883.
-A son Heinrich (Henry) was born on May 25, 1886.
+By 1882, the Yosts were among the first Volga German families to settle in Albina, Oregon.
+A daughter, Katharina (Kate), was born there on February 12, 1883.
+A son, Heinrich (Henry), was born on May 25, 1886.

 Ludwig Yost is one of the first Volga Germans listed in the Albina City Directory in 1883 (listed as Louis Ust).
-Ludwig and Emma were residing on the corner of Woods Street and Page Street (now approximately N. Albina Avenue and N. Page Street) and he was working as a laborer.
-Their neighbors were John and Anna Maria Schnell who had also migrated from Nebraska to Oregon at the same time.
+Ludwig and Emma resided on the corner of Woods Street and Page Street (now approximately N. Albina Avenue and N. Page Street), and he worked as a laborer.
+Their neighbors were John and Anna Maria Schnell, who had also migrated from Nebraska to Oregon at the same time.

-In 1900, the Yost family was living at 480 Union Avenue (now 2242 NE Martin Luther King Jr. Boulevard) and Ludwig was working as a farmer.
+In 1900, the Yost family lived at 480 Union Avenue (now 2242 NE Martin Luther King Jr. Boulevard), and Ludwig worked as a farmer.

-At the time of the 1910 and 1920 U.S. censuses, Ludwig and Emma were living near Midvale, Idaho where they were farming.
+During the 1910 and 1920 U.S. censuses, Ludwig and Emma lived near Midvale, Idaho, where they were farming.
 Their son William was living with them in 1920.

-Ludwig Yost died on November 4, 1928 and was buried next to Emma.
+Ludwig Yost died on November 4, 1928, and was buried beside Emma.

 Emma and Ludwig Yost headstones.